CityofToronto/bdit_data-sources/volumes/miovision/README.md

 **Part II - Working Machine**
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
 We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
 The function that does this is [`miovision_api.determine_working_machine()`](sql/function-determine_working_machine.sql) and there is an Airflow dag named `check_miovision` that runs the function at 7AM every day to check if all cameras are working.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersection that is not working and from what time to what time that the gap happens which is helpful in figuring out what's happened.

-## 4. Steps to add/remove intersections
+## 4. Steps to Add or Remove Intersections

 WIP